WilliamVM28/MWU-Zero-Sum-Games/README.md

 1. Execute the script `MWU.py`.
 2. Open the Jupyter notebook `MWU-Implementation-Matching Pennies.ipynb` to explore how the Multiplicative Weights Update (MWU) algorithm performs in the game of Matching Pennies under various learning rates.
 3. Open `MWU-Increasing-Delta.ipynb` to examine the effects of increasing asymmetry with consistent learning rates on the MWU algorithm.
 4. Review `Regret.ipynb` to observe how the MWU minimizes regret over time.
-Note that a general form is not essential for this study.
+Note that a general form is not important for this study.

 ### Setting Up the Payoff Matrix
 Define a payoff matrix called `cost_list` for analysis.
 For the standard Matching Pennies game, specify the matrix as follows: